mne-tools/mne-python/doc/configure_git.rst

 * When you are starting a new set of changes, fetch any changes from the trunk, and start a new *feature branch* from that.

-* Make a new branch for each separable set of changes |emdash| "one task, one branch" (`ipython git workflow`_).
+* Make a new branch for each separable set of changes -- "one task, one branch" (`ipython git workflow`_).

 * Name your branch for the purpose of the changes - e.g.